fledge-iot/fledge-filter-delta/docs/index.rst

     - **Minimum Rate Units**: The units in which minimum rate is defined (per second, minute, hour or day)

     - **Individual Tolerances**: A JSON document that can be used to define specific tolerance values for an asset.
 This is defined as a set of name/value pairs for those assets that should use a tolerance percentage/value other than the global tolerance value specified above.
-The following example would set the tolerance for the temperature asset to 15 and for the pressure asset to 5, in the same units as specified in *Tolerance measure*.
-All other assets would use the tolerance specified in *Tolerance value*.
+The following example would set the tolerance for the temperature asset to 15 and for the pressure asset to 5, in the same units as specified in *Tolerance Measure*.
+All other assets would use the tolerance specified in *Tolerance Value*.

       .. code-block:: json